In 2019, tuition for full-time Voorhees College students was $11,630 a year.

 The average debt for each loan type varies.

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on Voorhees College financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, Voorhees College awarded 728 need-based scholarships to students, giving away total of $4,111,998 to help students with financial need cover the cost of school.
+In 2022, Voorhees College awarded 292 need-based scholarships to students, giving away total of $4 million to help students with financial need cover the cost of school.